cfengine/documentation/resources/faq/show-classes-and-vars.markdown

 You can see the variables and namespace scoped classes defined at the end of an agent execution by using the ```--show-evaluated-vars``` or
 ```--show-evaluated-classes``` options to `cf-agent`.
 In addition to the
-variables and classes shown by `cf-promsies --show-classes` or `cf-promises
+variables and classes shown by `cf-promises --show-classes` or `cf-promises
 --show-vars` this will show variables and namespace scoped classes that get
 defined during a full agent run where the system may be modified and more policy
 is evaluated.